Great Western Main Line upgrade: Severn Tunnel Junction

 Severn Tunnel Junction serves as a Park and Ride station for commuters from southern Monmouthshire to Bristol, Newport and Cardiff and there is a local action group – the Severn Tunnel Action Group (STAG) – who are campaigning to enhance the Junction's status as a transport hub for the southern Monmouthshire area.
 As of January 2010, Network Rail have remodelled the tracks around the station, re-opened Platform 4 and modernised the parking and passenger facilities.
 The junction where the Gloucester to Newport Line joins the South Wales Main Line has been moved west of the station and now joins the main line with high-speed turnouts.

 Swansea

 A £7.6M modernisation of Swansea station began in 2011 and was completed in June 2012.
 The renovation work included enlargement of the concourse, cleaning of the front of the station with a new entrance, replacement of the partition wall between concourse and platforms with a glazed wall, a new café and more shops.

 Developments on associated lines

 Crossrail

-Crossrail is a major rail scheme, under construction since 2009, to provide a new east-west railway connection under Central London.
-The western portion of the line will connect with the Great Western Main Line to the west of Paddington.
-With electrification of the Great Western extended westwards past Reading, the Department of Transport stated that Crossrail will terminate at Reading.
-Some of the suburban services using the GWML into London Paddington will be transferred to Crossrail, which will free up capacity at the surface level station at Paddington.
+Crossrail was a major rail scheme, which began construction in 2009 and created the Elizabeth line, a new east–west railway connection under Central London.
+Elizabeth line services join the GWML just west of Paddington station, running to their western terminus at Reading; the Crossrail project included electrification of this stretch.
+Some GWR inner suburban services using the GWML into Paddington were transferred to the Elizabeth line, which freed up capacity at the surface level station at Paddington.